A Conspiracy A Month? Trump Calls For 2 Investigations — With No Evidence

 It's only voting in both states that is illegal.

-Trump's claims culminated in him tweeting out that he was going to be "asking for a major investigation into VOTER FRAUD, including those registered to vote in two states, those who are illegal and ... even, those registered to vote who are dead (and many for a long time).
+Trump's claims culminated in him tweeting that he was going to be "asking for a major investigation into VOTER FRAUD, including those registered to vote in two states, those who are illegal and ... even, those registered to vote who are dead (and many for a long time).
 Depending on results, we will strengthen up voting procedures!"

 After Gregg Phillips with the conservative group VoteStand went on CNN claiming he had names of the 3 million people who voted illegally — but then refused to produce such a list — Trump tweeted out praise for him and said he was looking forward to seeing the results.